ConstantinNicula/capuchin-comp/README.md

 # capuchin-interp

 Capuchin is a compiler for the Monkey programming language, written entirely in C. The implementation is based on Thorsten Ball's followup book ['Writing A Compiler In Go'](https://https://compilerbook.com/).

-The lexer and parser implementations have been reused from the interpreter implemenation['capuchin-interp'](https://github.com/ConstantinNicula/capuchin-interp).
+The lexer and parser implementations have been reused from ['capuchin-interp'](https://github.com/ConstantinNicula/capuchin-interp).

 ### How does  it work?
 TO DO: